sharifulislm/Customer-Reviews-AS--9-/README.md

 # AL Shuhaiba super shop

-- This project was bootstrapped with [Al Shuhaiba super shop](https://preeminent-yeot-949111.netlify.app/Blogs).
+- This project makeing with,Tailwind, React ,javascrept ,  [Al Shuhaiba super shop](https://preeminent-yeot-949111.netlify.app/Blogs).
+- In the project directory, you can run <b> npm start </b>
+- this my best projects
+- this projects is dynamic

 ## Available Scripts